varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    Varnish is a reverse HTTP proxy, sometimes referred to as a HTTP accelerator or a web accelerator.
-It is designed for modern hardware, modern operating systems and modern work loads.
+It stores files or fragments of files in memory, allowing them to be served quickly.
+It is essentially a key/value store, that usually uses the URL as a key.It is designed for modern hardware, modern operating systems and modern work loads.

    At the same time, Varnish is flexible.
 The Varnish Configuration Language is lightning fast and allows the administrator to express their